 Figure 6.2 – SHAKEN Certificate Management High Level Call Flow

-Prior to requesting STI certificates from the STI-CA, the SP-KMS generates a public/private key pair per standard PKI.
+Prior to requesting STI certificates from the STI-CA, the SP-KMS generates an SP STIR public/private key pair per standard PKI.
 The private key is used by the STI-AS in signing the PASSporT in the SIP Identity header field.
 The public key will be included in the public key certificate being requested.

 The SP-KMS securely distributes the SP STIR private key to its SKS.